 - Go for high pitched ceilings, which will allow a greater volume of air to dilute ammonia from urine.

-- A window in the back as well as the front is a plus point and your horse will appreciate the extra view.
+- A window in the back as well as the front is a plus point for ventilation and your horse will appreciate the extra view.

 - Compatible horses will prefer grilles between stables rather than blank walls, but position manger and haynets carefully so that there is no jealousy or squabbling.